lousmontabes/capstone-project-page/index.md

 ### 5.1.
 Classification of subspecies

-Considering the fact that we are working with genetic data of chimpanzees distributed accross a very large geographical range encompassing most of west and central Africa, the most obvious distinction we can hope to find in our data is the **subspecies** of chimpanzee the DNA corresponds to.
+Considering the fact that we are working with genetic data of chimpanzees distributed accross a very large geographical range encompassing most of west and central Africa, the most obvious distinction and a first approximation we can hope to find in our data is the **subspecies** of chimpanzee the DNA corresponds to.

 We can identify four distinct subspecies:
 - Western chimpanzees (*Pan troglodytes verus*)